George Conway Might Work With Joe Walsh To Beat Donald Trump In 2020

 According to a report Sunday in The New York Times, Walsh met with Conway last Thursday to discuss his campaign strategy against the 45th president.
 Walsh allegedly asked Conway, who is a conservative lawyer from New York, if he would be interested in working on his campaign in a more permanent role.
 Conway reportedly said he would consider working on the campaign, though he did not give Walsh an answer.

-In a statement to The New York Times, though, the 55-year-old husband of Kellyanne told the newspaper that he agreed with Walsh’s strategy to attack the president on issues like honesty, instability, and incompetence, and that he was willing to do anything he could to help Walsh, per The New York Times report Sunday.
+In a statement to The New York Times, though, the 55-year-old husband of Kellyanne told the newspaper that he agreed with Walsh’s strategy to attack the president on issues like honesty, instability, and incompetence, in addition to being willing to do anything he could to help Walsh.

-George Conway has been an outspoken critic of his wife’s employer on social media, though Conway notably took it a step further in July when he authored an op-ed for The Washington Post in which he called the president racist following the president’s imfafous social media attack on four freshman congresswomen, who are all women of color.
+George Conway has been an outspoken critic of his wife’s employer on social media, though Conway notably took it a step further in July when he authored an op-ed for The Washington Post in which he called the president racist following the president’s infamous social media attack on four freshman congresswomen, who are all women of color.
 The president directed the U.S. citizens to “go back” to their ancestral countries if the Democratic lawmakers disliked his policies.

-“Trump is not some random, embittered person in a parking lot — he’s the president of the United States,” Conway wrote for The Washington Post, comparing the president’s rhetoric to racism he experienced as a child.
+“Trump is not some random, embittered person in a parking lot — he’s the president of the United States,” Conway wrote for The Washington Post, comparing the president’s rhetoric to the racism he experienced as a child.
 “By virtue of his office, he speaks for the country.
 What’s at stake now is more important than judges or tax cuts or regulations or any policy issue of the day.
 What’s at stake are the nation’s ideals, its very soul.”

 While Kellyanne Conway headlined a "Women for Trump" event in Tampa, George Conway met with a former Tea Party congressman poised to run against the president in the Republican primaries. @anniekarni https://t.co/Fpk0r7296v